 I became the one who sees it, studies it, understands it.
 The one with just enough competence to step into a crisis without making things worse.
 The one who can anticipate, self-regulate, adapt, and respond when no one else could.
 Effort as hyper-responsibility, not choice.

-Then I entered work environments that reinforced the same pattern: high-stress, emotionally volatile, and urgency.
-This time over things like press releases and meaningless details, but with the same generalized unpredictability and conflict.
-Charged corporate language like “we have a 911 on this project” activated the same fight-or-flight response as the late-night crisis calls.
-When someone got hurt or was spiraling.
+Then I entered work environments that reinforced the same pattern: high-stress, emotional volatility, and exaggerated urgency.
+This time, it was over press releases and meaningless details, but with the same generalized unpredictability and sense of conflict.
+Charged corporate language like “we have a 911 on this project” activated the same fight-or-flight response as the late-night crisis calls when someone actually got hurt or was spiraling.
 My nervous system didn’t know the difference.

 What my environments taught me: You either perform, or things break.
 Effort became forced, performative.. survival.